 I had not yet begun doing my “Dinner for Two” column for the Memphis newspaper, The Commercial Appeal, or this blog, but I knew I loved developing recipes.
 By submitting some of my original recipes, I only wanted to see if they were good enough for publication.
 They ended up accepting five (count ’em five!) of my recipes!
 Busted a few buttons on that accomplishment!

 This Potato Artichoke Salad with Horseradish Dressing is one they accepted.

 When it comes to potato salads, I’m a traditional mayo-based dressing kind of girl.
-I love the classic American-style potato salad with hard-cooked eggs and the top sprinkled with paprika.
-Just like my mother used to make!
+I love the classic American-style potato salad with hard-cooked eggs and the top sprinkled with paprika which is just like my mother used to make!

 This salad came about one day when I had a craving for classic potato salad but we didn’t have some of the ingredients on hand–like eggs.
 I pulled this together with what I had on hand at the time.

 It’s now my “signature” potato salad that a friend proclaimed, “The Best Potato Salad Ever.”
 I hope you will agree.

 When boiling potatoes for any dish, always start with cold water.
 A cold water start ensures the potatoes will cook evenly.
 Generously salt the water and cut the potatoes into uniform 2-inch chunks.